cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 ### Part 1: mTLS Domain Infrastructure

 GoRouter gains the ability to require client certificates for specific domains while leaving other domains unaffected.
 This infrastructure is generic and can be used for multiple purposes beyond CF app-to-app routing.

-**How it works:**
-1. Operator configures a domain with mTLS requirements in the `mtls_domains` BOSH configuration
-2. Operator enables access rules enforcement via Cloud Controller API (`enforce_access_rules: true`)
-3. DNS (BOSH DNS or external) resolves the domain to GoRouter instances
-4. Applications map routes to this domain like any shared domain
-5. When a client connects, GoRouter:
-   - Requires a client certificate
-   - Validates it against the configured CA
-   - Sets the XFCC header with certificate details (format configurable)
-   - If route options contain `access_rules`, enforces authorization (Part 2)
+Operators configure it entirely through the BOSH manifest.

 **GoRouter BOSH Configuration:**